MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 Scene identification classifies a scene based on the most prominent actions which a player was performing within a certain timeframe.
-Unfortunately, the paper is vague on how this process is actually performed.
-However, the paper describes the method is enough detail to be re-implemented, if we adapt it for League of Legends.
+Unfortunately, the paper is vague on how this process is actually performed but can be inferred with enough effort.
 The main scenes which the paper identifies as being relevant, to Honor of Kings at least, are listed below:

 - **Push-turret:** Attack enemy turret
-- **Combat:** Find an enemy hero and prepare to fight them
+- **Combat:** Find an enemy hero and fight them or prepare to fight them
 - **Lane-farm:** Kill minions to get gold and experience
 - **Jungle-farm:** Kill jungle camps to gain gold and experience
 - **Return:** Go back before dying / to defend the base